 Our right to receive any assets of any subsidiary, and therefore the right of our creditors to participate in those assets, will be effectively subordinated to the claims of that subsidiary's creditors, including trade creditors.
 In addition, even if we were a creditor of any subsidiary, our rights as a creditor would be subordinated to any security interest in the assets of that subsidiary and any indebtedness of the subsidiary senior to that held by us.
-Excluding subsidiaries issuing transition bonds, as of March 31, 2008, our subsidiaries had approximately \$4.4 billion aggregate principal amount of third-party indebtedness outstanding, of which approximately \$1.6 billion was secured and \$200 million represented advances for the purchase of receivables.
+Excluding subsidiaries issuing trust preferred securities and transition bonds, as of November 30, 2006, our subsidiaries had approximately \$3.9 billion aggregate principal amount of third-party indebtedness outstanding, of which approximately \$1.6 billion was secured.